Single-unit study

 Information systems

-IAB204 Business Requirements Analysis
+IAB204 Business Analysis for IT Systems

 This unit introduces you to the role, knowledge, skills and techniques required of a business analyst.
 The unit focuses on the tools and methods used by a business analyst, as well as the soft skills such as creativity and communication, all of which are critical to successful business requirements analysis.